 Some people can apply for a waiver of the unlawful presence ground of inadmissibility, but only if they can prove that being denied the visa would cause extreme hardship to their own U.S. citizen or lawful permanent resident parents or spouse or U.S. citizen fiance.
 Hardship to U.S. citizen children does NOT count in this context.

-Another thing that your friends might have heard of is a U.S. government policy known as “prosecutorial discretion.”
-Because U.S. immigration enforcement authorities (“ICE”) cannot deport everyone, they have (at least before the Trump administration) concentrated their efforts on high priority cases such as criminals, and dropped the cases of people with many ties to the United States, including family.
+Another thing that your friends might have heard of is a U.S. government policy known as "prosecutorial discretion" or "deferred action."
+Because U.S. immigration enforcement authorities ("ICE") cannot deport everyone, they typically concentrate their efforts on high priority cases such as criminals, and drop the cases of people with many ties to the United States, including family.

 By granting "prosecutorial discretion," the authorities don't give the parents a green card or anything like it, but they do promise not to deport them for the present.

 Under the Trump Administration, ICE has dropped this set of priorities, and attempted to deport virtually any undocumented immigrant with whom it comes into contact.
 However, among the Biden Harris administration's first acts was to reestablish enforcement priorities and bring back the possibility of deferred action and prosecutorial discretion.
 Unfortunately, a federal court struck down that enforcement priority list, and then a higher court put that court's order on hold, so the matter remains unsettled.
 In any case, the government's approach is still unlikely to return to the harsh days of the Trump era in the near future.